Successful Strategy Implementation is Far from Easy

 Successful Strategy Implementation Starts with Strategic Clarity

 Successful strategy execution begins with strategic clarity.
-Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue, profitability, customer loyalty and employee engagement.
-A strategy is clear when those who have to lead and implement it:
+Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing organizations in terms of revenue, profitability, leadership effectiveness, customer loyalty, and employee engagement.
+A strategy is clear when those who have to live with it, lead it, and implement it:

 Two Successful Strategy Implementation Mistakes to Avoid